anleo6/passwd-parser/README.md

     }, ...,
 }
 ```
-If you want to parse other passwd and group files (for testing, as example) you can use -p for full path to passwd file and -g for group:
+If you want to parse other passwd and group files you can use -p and -g to enter custom paths:
 ```sh
 $ passwd-parser -p "~/passwd" -g "~/group"
 ```